Gauge/gravity dual dynamics for the strongly coupled sector of composite Higgs models

 \subsubsection{Comparison to lattice results}

 Lattice studies of this model, in the quenched approximation, have been made in \cite{Bennett:2019cxd}.
 In \cite{Bennett:2019jzz} the group followed up that work by unquenching the fundamental quark sector using Wilson fermions.
 We show the results of these studies in \Cref{Sp4table} for direct comparison to the holographic results.
 We have normalized the quenched results to the vector meson mass from the $A_2$ sector.
 For the unquenched calculation, which does not include the $A_2$ fields, we align the vector meson mass in the F sector to the quenched theory to allow the changes to be seen in the $F$ sector.
 One notes that the variation from quenched to unquenched lattice simulations are not large.
-The scalar meson ($S$) mass perhaps decreases in the lattice results as the fields are unquenched, although the errors are large on the change.
-This supports our model's predictions that the fermion contributions to the running of the coupling is crucial to the scalar mass.
+Note the lattice results for scalar masses are for the $a_0$ like states rather than the $\sigma$ state we compute with holography - they provide a guide to the lattice expectation for scalar states though.